dmastropole/classifier_outdoor_classifier/README.md

 [This TensorFlow tutorial](https://www.tensorflow.org/hub/tutorials/image_retraining) covers the process of retraining the Inception V3 model.
 The code for retraining and inference have been downloaded from the website and are called `retrain.py` and `label_image.py` in this repository.
 You can run the python script directly, according to the instructions on the tutorial, or you can run the script `train.sh`.
-You should end up with an accuracy of roughly 95%.
+You should end up with accuracies above 90%.

 NOTE: The `retrain.py` script splits the images in `train_images` into training/validation sets and computes training/validation accuracies.
 The directory `test_images` exists as an example of how to create a train/test split of the data.

+To view how the training/validation accuracies changed during training on TensorBoard, type the following command:

+`tensorboard --logdir=./model/retrain_logs`

+Then open up a browser and go to `localhost:6006`.
+You should see these values under the SCALARS tab.

 ## Classifying Images